-Availability: Applicable for single-phase or multi-phase service through a single meter to a member-consumer residing in a residential dwelling using the Cooperative's standard service; all subject to the terms of the service contract and membership application approved by the Board of Directors.
+Availability: Applicable for single-phase or multi-phase service through a single meter to a member-consumer residing in a residential dwelling and when the average monthly billing demand for the past calendar year is less than 75 kW; all subject to the terms of the service contract and membership application approved by the Board of Directors.
 Service hereunder is subject to the provisions of the Cooperative Electric Service Standards.